-NACOGDOCHES, Texas - The Percussion Studio at Stephen F. Austin State University and its director, Dr. Brad Meyer, will coordinate an interactive community performance of Phil Kline's "Unsilent Night" starting at 7:30 p.m.
+NACOGDOCHES, Texas – The Percussion Studio at Stephen F. Austin State University and its director, Dr. Brad Meyer, will coordinate an interactive community performance of Phil Kline’s “Unsilent Night” starting at 7:30 p.m.
 Saturday, Dec.
-10, at The Liberty Bell, 422 E. Main St., downtown Nacogdoches.
+9, outside the Wright Music Building at 2210 Alumni Drive.

-Participants will enjoy a 45-minute walk through picturesque Nacogdoches while listening to a recording of "Unsilent Night" that has been downloaded to play over a smart device connected to portable speakers or to a CD played over a boom box.
+Participants will enjoy a 45-minute walk through the picturesque SFA campus while listening to a recording of “Unsilent Night” that has been downloaded to play over a smart device connected to portable speakers or to a CD played over a boom box.

 Meyer encouraged community members to participate in the performance by following one of two steps: